Lanny Ross

-Lancelot Patrick Ross (January 19, 1906 – April 25, 1988) was an American singer, pianist and songwriter.
+Lanny Ross (January 19, 1906 – April 25, 1988) was an American singer, pianist, songwriter, and collegiate sprinter.

 Biography

-Ross was born in Seattle, Washington.
+He was born Lancelot Patrick Ross in Seattle, Washington.
 His parents were Douglas and Winifred Ross, both natives of England.
-He graduated from Taft School in 1924, where he captained the track team and led the glee club, and Yale University in 1928, where he blossomed as one of the nation's foremost intercollegiate track performers as well as soloist with the famous Yale Glee Club, and he was a member of Zeta Psi and Skull and Bones.
-Additionally, in 1931 he earned a law degree from Columbia Law School., earning the wherewithal by making radio appearances.
-He also studied classical vocal technique at the Juilliard School of Music with Anna E. Schoen-René.
+He graduated from Taft School in 1924, where he captained the track team and led the glee club, and Yale University in 1928, where he blossomed as one of the nation's foremost intercollegiate track performers.
+As a sprinter, he won the 1928 USA Indoor Track and Field Championships title in the 300 yards.

+He was also a soloist with the famous Yale Glee Club, and he was a member of Zeta Psi and Skull and Bones.
+Additionally, in 1931 he earned a law degree from Columbia Law School, earning the wherewithal by making radio appearances.
+He also studied classical vocal technique at the Juilliard School of Music with Anna Eugénie Schoen-René.